dev-cafe/autocmake/doc/general/about.rst

-Our other motivation for Autocmake was to make it easier for developers who do not know CMake to generate a CMake infrastructure within minutes by providing a higher-level entry point.
+Our other motivation for Autocmake was to make it easier for developers who do not know CMake to generate a CMake infrastructure within minutes by providing a higher-level entry point to CMake.

 Autocmake is a chance to provide a well documented and tested set of CMake plug-ins.
-With this we wish to give also users of codes the opportunity to introduce the occasional tweak without the need to read CMake documentation.
+With this we wish to give also users of codes the opportunity to introduce the occasional tweak without the need to dive deep into CMake documentation.

 Explicit is better than implicit